saltzm/cgen/README.md

 dot ('.') get sent to a file, with macros being JavaScript variables or functions surrounded by '@{}' that get inserted in-line.

+All of the below examples can be found in full in the [examples](https://www.github.com/saltzm/cgen/examples) directory.

 ## Using the lowest level interface

 Here's an example of the use of the raw interface (spoiler alert: we can make this less verbose later) to implement a basic array class for integers: